Adel-Ayoub/cshell/README.md

 # CShell

-## A Unix shell implementation in C with advanced features and trinary tree architecture.
+## A Unix shell implementation in C.

 ## Installation